bluebanquise/bluebanquise/roles/CORE_log_server/readme.rst

 Description
 ^^^^^^^^^^^

-This roles provides an rsyslog server to gather logs of all hosts.
+This role provides an rsyslog server to gather logs of all hosts.

 Instructions
 ^^^^^^^^^^^^